The Legend of 1900

-The Legend of 1900 (La leggenda del pianista sull'oceano, "The Legend of the Pianist on the Ocean") is a 1998 Italian English-language drama film directed by Giuseppe Tornatore, and starring Tim Roth, Pruitt Taylor Vince and Mélanie Thierry.
-It was Tornatore's first English-language film.
-The film is inspired by Novecento, a monologue by Alessandro Baricco.
-The film was nominated for a variety of awards worldwide, winning several for its soundtrack.
+The Legend of 1900 (La leggenda del pianista sull'oceano) is a 1998 Italian drama film written and directed by Giuseppe Tornatore, and starring Tim Roth, Pruitt Taylor Vince and Mélanie Thierry.
+Based on Alessandro Baricco's monologue Novecento, the film follows a foundling aboard an ocean liner in the first years of the 20th century, who grows up to be a musical prodigy without ever setting foot on land.
+The score was composed by Ennio Morricone.

+The film was Tornatore's first English-language production.
+It premiered in Italy on 28 October 1998.
+It received several national and international awards, including six David di Donatello Awards and six Nastro d'Argento Awards.
+Morricone's soundtrack received multiple accolades, including the Golden Globe Award for Best Original Score.

 Plot

 Musician Max Tooney goes to sell his prized Conn trumpet to a music shop, where he plays the instrument one last time.
 The shopkeeper recognises the song he plays as one on a record matrix he found and asks who the piece is by.
-Max tells him the story of a baby boy who was found abandoned in the first class dining room of the four stacker ocean liner SS Virginian on January 1st 1900.
+Max tells him the story of a baby boy who was found abandoned in the first class dining room of the four stacker ocean liner SS Virginian on 1 January 1900.
 Danny Boodman, a coal-man from the boiler room, names the boy Danny Boodman T. D. Lemon 1900, after himself, the fruit crate the boy was found in, and the year, and raises him as his own.

 Years later, Danny dies in a workplace accident and 1900 hides when the police come to place him in an orphanage; he is next seen playing the piano, despite never having been taught.
 1900 shows a gift for music as he grows up and joins the ship's orchestra, which Max joined in 1927 and became friends with him.
 1900 never leaves the vessel, claiming the outside world is too "big" for his imagination, and he learns about the outside world and new music trends from the ship's passengers.
 His reputation as a pianist becomes so renowned that famed New Orleans jazz musician Jelly Roll Morton boards the ship to challenge him to a piano duel.
 After hearing Morton's first tune, 1900 plays "Silent Night", a piece so simple and well known that Morton feels mocked and retaliates with "The Crave", so impressive it brings tears to 1900's eyes.
-1900 then plays the same tune from memory, along his original piece "Enduring Movement", with such virtuosity and speed that the metal piano strings become hot enough to light a cigarette, which he hands to Morton as a gesture of victory.
+1900 then plays the same tune from memory, along with his original piece "Enduring Movement", with such virtuosity and speed that the metal piano strings become hot enough to light a cigarette, which he hands to Morton as a gesture of victory.